 The next section discusses your options if you decide you’re ready to move on from the job you’re doing.
 Of course, if you’ve identified why you’re feeling this way, you may find that changing your job could alleviate most of the symptoms that are distressing you.
 Leaving clinical medicine isn’t always the answer.

 He discusses dropping to part-time, narrowing your scope of practice, practicing locum tenens, doing case review or expert witness work, and even adding work in the form of volunteer or medical mission work.
-I’ve tried most of these, although I’ve done no case review or expert witness work.
-My first medical mission will take place next month in Honduras.
+I’ve tried of these, including mission work in Honduras although I’ve done no case review or expert witness work.

 If that chapter doesn’t excite you, and you’re truly ready for an alternative to practicing clinical medicine, Dr. Fawcett presents a number of options for non-clinical work.